bzine19766/Distributed-N-Queen/README.md

 So the code in the NoteBook Jupyter Z3 just translates the Graph of the n-queen to a 2-SAT problem and solves it as we have seen in the precedent example.
 The Jupyter NoteBook nqueenESW  translates the chessboard to a graph we call the n-queen graph. when we pass this graph to Z3 Jupyter NoteBook we find the Kneser representation. we draw attention to that for all queens we have m=n except for the 4 queens the solver gave us UNSAT. to solve this problem we set m=n+1. after finding the Kneser representation we can add it to codinglist in the Erlang code.
-The Jupyter NoteBook isomorphismeESW is used to check that the Kneser representation is isomorphic to the n-queen graph. so we transform the Kneser representation to a Graph and then check the isomorphism with the n-queen graph
+The Jupyter NoteBook isomorphismeESW is used to check that the Kneser representation is isomorphic to the n-queen graph. so we transform the Kneser representation to a Graph and then check the isomorphism with the n-queen graph.

+ in line 23 of the Jupyter NoteBook isomorphismeESW just copy past the Kneser representation as follows

+ system = [1469,510,64511,4172,16817,8880,16960, 55808 ,10241,16962,11776,2112,53249,40962,51200,48128]

+ To check that this Kneser representation is not isomorphic to the 4-queen graph for that reason we have changed it in the revised version of the paper.